d15rup7or/Labs/Nest/README.md

 ' This is the beginning of the part from Module1.vb

     Sub Main()
-                Dim test As New SsoIntegration With {.Username = Config.Username, .Password = Utils.DecryptString("PUT THE STRING FROM RU_Config.xml HERE")}
+                Dim test As New SsoIntegration With {.Username = "C.Smith", .Password = Utils.DecryptString("PUT THE STRING FROM RU_Config.xml HERE")}
     End Sub

 ' This is the end of the part from Module1.vb